chitezh/woocommerce_states_places/README.md

 * English (US)
 * Spanish ([Spain](https://translate.wordpress.org/locale/es/default/wp-plugins/states-cities-and-places-for-woocommerce/), [Mexico](https://translate.wordpress.org/locale/es-mx/default/wp-plugins/states-cities-and-places-for-woocommerce/), [Venezuela](https://translate.wordpress.org/locale/es-ve/default/wp-plugins/states-cities-and-places-for-woocommerce/))
 * *Do you want to see your language here?*<br>[Help us translating the plugin to your language](https://translate.wordpress.org/projects/wp-plugins/states-cities-and-places-for-woocommerce/).

-## Requirements
-* WordPress 4.7.14 or greater
-* WooCommerce 3.0.x or greater
-* PHP version 5.6.20 or greater
-* MySQL version 5.0 or greater

 ## Screenshots
 * In this screenshot you can see the plugin in action: